Dizzy DROS

-Omar Souhaili (عمر سهيلي; born July 19, 1989), better known by his stage name Dizzy DROS, or just Dros, is a Moroccan rapper, songwriter and producer.
-DROS first gained widespread recognition with the release of his debut music video, Casafonia, in 2011.
+Omar Souhaili (عمر سهيلي; born July 19, 1989), better known by his stage name Dizzy DROS, or just Dros, is a Moroccan rapper, songwriter and record producer.
+Souhaili first gained recognition with the release of his debut music video, "Casafonia" in 2011.
 The track received significant airplay on major Moroccan radio stations, including Hit Radio, Radio Mars, and Cap Radio, quickly establishing him as a rising star in the Moroccan rap scene and earning him a fanbase.

-His 2019 track Moutanabbi (Al-Mutanabbi), a bold response to Don Bigg's diss track 170KG achieved viral success, surpassing one million views on YouTube in less than 24 hours, and over 24 million views as of April, 2025.
+Souhaili further established a name for himself in Moroccan hip-hop with the release of his debut album, 3azzy 3ando Stylo in 2013, widely regarded as one of the best and most influential albums in the country.

-DROS solidified his position in Moroccan hip-hop with the release of his debut album, 3azzy 3ando Stylo, widely regarded as one of the greatest and most influential albums in Moroccan music history.
+His 2019 track "Moutanabbi" (Al-Mutanabbi), a diss aimed at Don Bigg's diss track "170KG" achieved viral success, surpassing one million views on YouTube in less than 24 hours, and over 24 million views as of February, 2026.

 Early life

-Born in 1989 in Casablanca, Morocco, Dros grew up in the Bine El-Mdoune neighborhood.
+Born in 1989 in Casablanca, Morocco, Souhaili grew up in the Bine El-Mdoune neighborhood.
 His stage name, "DROS," is an acronym for 'Da Rhymes of Streets,' and he also performs under the alias Mr. Cazafonia.
 He began writing lyrics and developing his rap style at the age of 17.

 Career

 Early career

-For four years, Dros worked on demo singles before releasing his breakthrough track, "Cazafonia," in 2011.
-This early period included a significant collaboration with Khalid Douache, a key figure in Moroccan hip-hop, who directed the music video for the track and helped elevate DROS's profile.
+For four years, Souhaili worked on demo singles before releasing his breakthrough track, "Cazafonia" in 2011.
+This early period included a significant collaboration with Khalid Douache, a key figure in Moroccan hip-hop, who directed the music video for the track and helped elevate Souhaili's profile.

-His debut album, 3azzy 3ando Stylo (33S), was released on November 22, 2013.
+His debut album, 3azzy 3ando Stylo (commonly shortened to 33S), was released on November 22, 2013.
 The 21-track album, featuring collaborations with rappers like Muslim and Shayfeen, focused on the life of Moroccan urban youth.
 Its release was celebrated at the Instituto Cervantes in Casablanca.
 That year, he also performed at major festivals like L'Boulevard des Jeunes Musiciens and shared the stage with the Colombian group C15 and the Moroccan group H-Kayne at the Centre Culturel Renaissance in Rabat.

-Concurrently, Dros began appearing in mainstream media, participating in debates on Moroccan artists and the internet on shows like Génération News and making appearances on the Moroccan public channel 2M and various radio programs.
+Souhaili began appearing in mainstream media, participating in debates on Moroccan artists and the internet on shows like Génération News and making appearances on the Moroccan public channel 2M and various radio programs.
 In February 2014, he performed at the 7th Edition of the Maroc Web Awards at the National Theatre Mohamed V in Rabat.